 Looping Through Tuple Items in Python

 Looping through tuple items is a process that involves iterating over each element in a tuple to perform specific actions or operations.
-Python provides various methods for looping through tuple items, mainly using for loops and while loops.
+Python provides various methods for looping through tuple items, mainly using for

-Remember, if you are a beginner in Python programming, looping through tuple items using both for and while loops is a fundamental skill in Python programming.
+loops is a fundamental skill in Python programming.
 These loops allow you to perform actions on each item or based on specific conditions, providing you with flexibility when working with tuples and other iterable data structures.
 We discuss them as follows:

-Looping with for Loop
+Looping with for

-Basic for Loop
+Basic for

-The basic for loop is used to iterate through each element in a tuple.
+loop is used to iterate through each element in a tuple.

 Example: